-Invest in Cyber security Insurance
+Invest in Cyber and Network security Insurance

-While robust cyber security measures and tools can help protect your business against cyber attacks, they are not foolproof.
+While robust cyber and network security measures and tools can help protect your business against cyber attacks, they are not foolproof.
 Cyber insurance coverage can act as a safety net in the event your business becomes a cyber attack victim.
 Contracted managed threat response for expert remediation can greatly reduce your risk and relieve concern.

 Implement Zero Trust Framework and MFA

 Zero trust assumes that your network security is always at risk to internal and external threats and helps to organize and strategize a way of countering these threats.
 A zero trust framework will help prevent attacks, including those which haven’t even been developed or anticipated yet.

 MFA, while a simple and surmountable level of protection, will stop a high percentage of the more basic spear phishing attacks.
 Secure all or as many methods of access to data with MFA as you can.

 Make Cyber security Awareness Training a Key Part of Your Prevention Strategy

 According to various studies, 95% of data breaches are caused by human error.
 Adopting a cyber security awareness training program can help ensure that employees are familiar with compliance policies and know how to handle sensitive data and information.
 Cyber security awareness training essentially adds another layer of security to your business.

 Partner with a Cyber Security Firm Like Rose CTS to Ensure Your Cyber and Network security Plans Meet Your Individual Business Needs

 Rose CTS is the only CompTIA Security Trustmark + certified cyber security firm in Vermont.
 We offer cyber and network security services to businesses across various industries, including CPA & tax accountants, dental and medical offices, Nonprofits, and construction firms to name a few.